digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/tutorial/pages.md

 ### Event Handlers

-Like other ToolJet components, pages can also be attached to event handlers.
+Like other JumpStart components, pages can also be attached to event handlers.
 For pages, the **On page load** event is available.
 You can use all the available actions for this event, along with the new actions added specifically for Pages.

 - **[Switch Page](/docs/actions/switch-page)**
 - **[Set Page Variable](/docs/actions/set-page-variable)**